 Historically, the faith community has been one religious and social constant in times of upheaval and uncertainty.
-With the coronavirus threat restricting our usual daily routine, many of us are concerned about the health of loved ones and ourselves; our finances; our job security or, for too many of us, the loss of a job; and social isolation.
+COVID-19 has restricted our daily routine in terms of activities, employment, and education of students; many of us are concerned about the health of loved ones and ourselves; and finances and social isolation are too-real burdens.
+In addition, California wildfires are raging, affecting the air that many of us breathe, and causing concern for the health and well-being of first responders.

 The faith community again is here to stand strong in the face of this shared threat, to pray alongside with, to offer practical action opportunities and to provide information on difficult situations faced by our brothers and sisters.
 In addition to the resources below, if you know of others that may be useful, please send them to CIPL staff.